-1. Based on the TSX closing price on December 29, 2023 of \$113.36.
-Equity holdings and compliance under the Equity Holding Requirements Policy are valued and assessed annually.

-2. Mr. Beneby was elected a Director on April 18, 2023.
+- Based on the TSX closing price on December 31, 2024 of \$124.55.
+Equity holdings and compliance under the Equity Holding Requirements Policy are valued and assessed annually. - 2.
+Mr. Beneby was elected a Director on April 18, 2023.
 Each Director is permitted to meet the minimum shareholding requirement within five years of their appointment.

-3. Mr. Ferris retired from the Board on December 31, 2023.

-4. DS Units held by Ms. Lawson and Ms. McMorrow include both DS Units and Norbord DSUs, which have been adjusted by the Exchange Ratio and to be paid in Common shares in accordance with the terms of the Norbord Acquisition.
-See "Norbord RSU Plan and DSU Plans".
+Mr. Beneby purchased 3,223 Shares after the Record Date. - 3.
+DS Units held by Ms. Lawson and Ms. McMorrow include both DS Units and Norbord DSUs, which have been adjusted by the Exchange Ratio and to be paid in Common shares in accordance with the terms of the Norbord Acquisition.
+See "Norbord DSU Plans".